 These are absolutely normal questions to ask, but we want to make two things clear: this is not your fault and it does not reflect you as an employee.

 If you find yourself in this position our advice is don’t give up!
 It’s easier said than done, but there are loads of other companies hiring, or this could finally be the opportunity to start your own hustle!

 Here are a few things that you can do:

 1. Use LinkedIn

 LinkedIn is great for looking for new jobs.
-Not only companies advertise jobs there, but you also have the option to let recruiters know you are looking for a job.
+Not only do companies advertise jobs there, but you also have the option to let recruiters know you are looking for a job.
 Recruiters often use LinkedIn to look for people to fill in the jobs they are advertising.
-I have been approached plenty of times by recruiters and still get the odd message every now and then.
 Even if you’re not looking, it’s good to have a few in your network that you know you can get in touch when you need.

 So go and update your profile, and let recruiters know you are available!

 2. Upload your CV to job search sites

 As with LinkedIn, recruiters also look for candidates on job search sites.
 We’ve heard from members of the Talk Twenties community who uploaded their CVs to Total Jobs and Reed and had recruiters approach them about jobs that weren’t even advertised on those websites.